rancher/docs/content/rancher/v2.x/en/security/hardening-2.3.5/_index.md

 ### Reference Hardened RKE Template configuration

-The reference RKE Template provides the configuration needed to acheive a hardened install of Kubenetes.
+The reference RKE Template provides the configuration needed to achieve a hardened install of Kubenetes.
 RKE Templates are used to provision Kubernetes and define Rancher settings.
 Follow the Rancher [documentaion](https://rancher.com/docs/rancher/v2.x/en/installation) for additional installation and RKE Template details.